-Legislators also had the opportunity to engage with our members at the Medical Alley Showcase in the Capitol Vault.
-The vault featured Be the Match, Boston Scientific, Ecolab, Grandpad, Medtronic, Pops Diabetes Care, Smiths Medical, Starkey Hearing Technologies, and Tactile Medical.
+We appreciate the legislators that stopped by to engage with our members at the Medical Alley Showcase in the Capitol Vault.
+The showcase featured Be the Match, Boston Scientific, Ecolab, Grandpad, Medtronic, Pops Diabetes, Smith’s Medical, Starkey, and Tactile Medical.

 Cookies and Conversation

-In early January, we cohosted the first of a series of talks that bring together representatives from across the healthcare spectrum, as well as legislative leaders, to discuss healthcare issues from a holistic standpoint.
+In early January, we cohosted the first of a series of talks that bring representatives from across the healthcare spectrum together with legislative leaders to discuss healthcare issues from a holistic standpoint.
 This first event covered the value of clinical trials for cancer patients in Minnesota, and was led by a panel that represented the wide range of stakeholders involved in clinical trial access and effectiveness: